 Morphological Characteristics Metadata

 The evolutionary development of form in an organism or part of an organism refers to the quantitative analysis of form, a concept that encompasses size and shape.
-Morpholofical analyses are commonly performed on organisms, and are useful in analyzing their fossil record, the impact of mutations on shape, developmental changes in form, covariances between ecological factors and shape, as well for estimating quantitative-genetic parameters of shape.
+Morpholofical analyses are commonly performed on organisms, and are useful in analyzing their fossil record, the impact of mutations on shape, developmental changes in form, covariance between ecological factors and shape, as well for estimating quantitative-genetic parameters of shape.

 Metadata about Morphological Characteristics Assignment Event